Hackers News Hackers News

 Victim System (Source – ASEC)

-Once downloaded, MSBuild automatically runs the executable.
-That executable, also carrying a valid digital signature, loads the malicious Avk.dll from the same directory through DLL sideloading, injecting the attacker’s code directly into memory.
+Once downloaded, MSBuild automatically executes the newly retrieved executable.
+This executable, also bearing a valid digital signature, then loads the malicious Avk.dll from the same directory using a DLL sideloading technique, injecting the attacker’s code directly into memory.

 Attacker system (Source - ASEC)